Frequently Asked Questions

 The 11 Black is now the 102 Gateway / Kamas Valley Commuter.
 This service continues to operate with additional stops in Francis.
 If funding is available, additional daily trips will also be added throughout the day.

 Park City Transit is not planning any major service changes this spring or summer and current routes will remain in service for the near future.
 Learn more about route maps and schedules here.

-This summer and fall, Park City Municipal is excited to kick off a Short-Range Transit Plan (SRTP) to reimagine our existing transit system.
+This summer and fall, Park City Municipal is excited to kick off a Short-Range Transit Plan (SRTP) to reimagine its existing transit system.
 This planning process will focus on existing or potential ways to connect major destinations with easy-to-use transit service.
 Park City will work together with the community to explore options such as microtransit, express routes to major destinations, transit to recreation areas, and more.
 The final Short-Range Transit Plan will recommend improvements and changes to be implemented over the next several years.
 Check back on Park City Transit’s website soon for opportunities to get involved!

 Existing ADA/Paratransit riders continue to have access to this service.
 As of July 1, 2021, Valley Ride, operated by High Valley Transit, provides ADA Complementary Paratransit service, depending on where a ride ends or begins.

 If your trip starts in Park City Municipal’s boundaries and ends in Summit County outside of these boundaries, Park City Transit is responsible for that trip.
 For the return trip, you should contact Valley Ride, and they will take you back to Park City.

 If you need a round trip within Park City, Park City Mobility can schedule and provide the trip.
 If you need a round trip within Summit County, outside of the city, Valley Ride can schedule and provide the trip.

 All Park City Mobility riders will be automatically eligible for Valley Ride services.
 For more information on how to enroll, please click here.